RaymondWoon/Dead-Mans-Maze/README.md

 ## 4.1 Art Style

-The art style will be a 3D polygon style which offers a timeless art style with colorful theme that makes the game unique and conveys a playful feel.
-The game will use 3D polygon assets by Synty as much as possible to provide a consistent art style throughout the entire game including characters, items, building and the environment.
+The art style will be a 3D polygon style which offers a timeless art style that is quite flexible for all types of games and settings.
+The game will use 3D polygon assets by Synty as much as possible to provide a consistent art style throughout the entire game including characters, items, and the environment.
 Where a specific asset is unavailable, a custom model with texture will be made to resemble the art style as much as possible.

 ![art style](images/PolygonAdventure_04.webp)

 *Figure 4.1: Polygon Adventure Pack (Campfire) Preview by Synty*

-The gameplay style will be similar to POLYGON and , both are tactical first-person shooter.
+The gameplay style will be similar to POLYGON since both are first-person shooters.
 The game will feature responsive controls, coupled with fast and fluid animation.
 The player can control the character to move, sprint, jump, crouch and shoot with polygon weapons to match the game's art style.
-The game will put heavy emphasis on gunplay with impactful shots at every bullet strike and shells ejecting from the gun, coupled with satisfying reload animations.
+The game will put heavy emphasis on gunplay with impactful shots at every bullet strike and shells ejecting from the gun, coupled with reload animations.

 ![POLYGON](images/POLYGON.jpg)